-Y9 students will be making their KS4 curriculum choices this year, selecting which qualifications they wish to study at GCSE level.
+Y9 students will be making guided KS4 curriculum choices this year, selecting which qualifications to study at GCSE level to maximise their success.
 This is a very important decision for your child, staff at Beckfoot Oakbank will be providing relevant information and support throughout the process to ensure a successful and appropriate combination of subjects.
 The timeline below indicates approximate timings of key events, however we will continue to communicate with you throughout the year regarding upcoming important dates.